- This event has passed.

 In this presentation, learn how to identify techniques to improve students’ learning experiences and outcomes.
 In this edWebinar, Digital Promise’s Director of STEM Equity Research, Dr. Savitha Moorthy, and Research Associate Sierra Gibson highlight how educators, researchers, and developers can effectively leverage research to improve students’ learning experiences and outcomes, enhance the design of edtech products, and assess the quality of edtech products.
 They answer the following questions:

 - How might educators and district leaders assess the quality of an app or edtech tool?

 - How can tech developers work with researchers effectively at all stages of development?

 - How can researchers communicate with technology developers so as to improve the use of research in product design?

-They will also discuss how developers can incorporate research from the learning sciences into all stages of the development process.
-In particular, they will identify how developers can collaborate with researchers while developing prototypes and conducting usability studies in addition to efficacy studies that uncover the product’s impact and the conditions under which the product improves teaching and learning.
+They also discuss how developers can incorporate research from the learning sciences into all stages of the development process.
+In particular, they identify how developers can collaborate with researchers while developing prototypes and conducting usability studies in addition to efficacy studies that uncover the product’s impact and the conditions under which the product improves teaching and learning.

 About the Presenters